-The place has a special association with the life or work of a particular person, group or organization of importance in the city's or local area's history the house has a special association with the work of the Anzac Cottage Trust, a sub-committee of the Queensland War Council and a special association with the Queensland lottery, the Golden Casket.
+The place has a special association with the life or work of a particular person, group or organization of importance in the city's or local area's history

+The house has a special association with the work of the Anzac Cottage Trust, a sub-committee of the Queensland War Council and a special association with the Queensland lottery, the Golden Casket.
+This house also has a special association with the McCabe family to whom it was given as a measure of community appreciation for the sacrifice made during WW1.